ArtUshak/BookingBot/README.md

 *Important notice*: this data should be kept private for security reasons.

-### Whitelist file
+### Contact list file

-File name should be set in variable `whitelist_file`.
+File name should be set in variable `contactlist_file`.

-This is text file with list of administrator user IDs.

-Each line should contain either user ID of amdministrator, or comment, beggining with the # character.

-*Important notice*: this file will be overwritten when saving all data, and comments will not be kept.
+This is text file, its content will be displayed to users who type `/contactlist` command.

 ### Proxy file